Dream of having the confidence to travel solo?

 Greetings Internet Stranger!
 When you say, “How’d you like to spend 24 Hours in Nashville, Tennessee?” to most people, they think of waking up the next morning in a whiskey-glazed stupor minus their wallet and plus a strange pair of cowboy boots.
 But Nashville is more than just guitars, Cadillacs, and hillbilly music.

 With 24 hours in Nashville, we’ll dive deep into country music, for sure.
 But we’ll also feast on gourmet treats in one of the country’s best food cities.
-Join me and we’ll be sure to find those friends in low places.
+Join me for 24 hours in Nashville and we’ll be sure to find those friends in low places.

 24 Hours in Nashville